ymishin/SelfDrivingCar/CarND-Vehicle-Detection-P5/README.md

 ### 3. Some notes on feature selection and HOG paramaters

-Initially only HOG features have been used.
-However, the performance of vehicle detection pipeline was quite poor.
-Thus the feature vector was appened with binned color and color histogram features and later normalized (in `train_svm_classifier()`).
-After some experiments, the following parameters for HOG extraction were choosen:

-* color space: YCrCb
-* orient: 11
-* pix_per_cell: 16
-* cell_per_block: 2

-Pixel per cells probably can be reduced, but this causes substantial performance degradation of the the detection pipeline as feature vector obviously grows when pixel per cells decreases.

----

 After some experiments, the following parameters for HOG features extraction were choosen:

 * color space: YCrCb